 AppleInsider reviewed the iPad mini 5 and rated it 4.5 out of 5.

 The Retina Display is still amazing for viewing text and photos, even in bright light, although direct sunlight will still prove to be a problem.
 With iPadOS installed, and a Mac running macOS Catalina, you can use SideCar to mirror or extend your Mac's screen, even to your diminutive iPad mini.

-Apple included its newest iPhone chipset, of the time, in the iPad mini 5.
-The A12 Bionic is no slouch and is a huge jump from its previous A8 chipset.
+Apple included its (at the time) newest iPhone chipset in the iPad mini 5.
+The A12 Bionic is no slouch and is a huge jump from the previous iPad mini's A8 SoC.
 This means better responsiveness and faster loading across the device.
-The processor with 3 GB of RAM means it is the perfect device for on the go gaming or light image editing.
+The chip includes 3 GB of RAM, making it a capable device for on-the-go gaming or light image editing.

-Apple released a new iPad Pro with LiDAR and an A12Z chipset for improved AR, but don't let that stop you from enjoying AR on this tiny tablet.
-The A12 Bionic handles any modern iPad game with ease, and renders AR content despite its older hardware.
+In 2020, Apple released a new iPad Pro with LiDAR and an A12Z chipset for improved AR, but the iPad mini is still capable of quality AR expeirences.
+The A12 Bionic handles modern iPad games with ease, while rendering AR content despite its older hardware.

 Cameras and Audio

-The rear camera is 8MP and is capable of capturing Live Photos in wide color.
-The front-facing camera upgraded this generation to 7MP and allows for 1080P FaceTime and video.
-The mics haven't changed, but have moved position, which means that you'll need a new case if you don't want to obscure the mics.
+The rear camera is 8MP and capable of capturing Live Photos in wide color.
+The front-facing camera upgraded this generation to 7MP, allowing for 1080P FaceTime and video.
+The mics haven't changed, but have moved position, meaning you'll need a new case if you don't want to obscure the mics.